richard6094/Issue-analyzer/Dev Spec/Dev Spec.md

-# GitHub Issue Regression Analyzer
+# GitHub Issue Regression Analyzer: Dev Spec

 ## 1. Executive Summary

 The GitHub Issue Regression Analyzer is an automated system that leverages Large Language Models (LLMs) to analyze GitHub issues and identify potential regression bugs.
 The system employs a multi-stage analysis approach, including dual-LLM verification and optional user confirmation, to ensure high-quality categorization.
 When a regression is detected with high confidence, the system automatically applies a "regression" label and adds an explanatory comment.
 For uncertain cases, the system requests confirmation from users through an interactive comment.